miguelcarax/linux-basic-administration/README.md

 + `pkill -u pablelas` - kill all `pablelas`' processes
 + `pkill -u root python` - kill all `root` processes that match `python` pattern

+**Managing Services**
++ `htpasswd` -  used to store usernames and password for basic authentication of HTTP users
++ `httpd-manual` - package for provide information about configuring an HTTPD server

 **Biografía**